 Correctly identify the species and win a free pass!
 Email firstname.lastname@example.org with your answers.

 Correct answer must include scientific name.
-Winner will be emailed a pass for one adult or child admission.
+Winner will be emailed a pass for one adult admission.
 Members and ESU students are admitted free; these winners may give the pass to family or friends.

 Arilus cristatus: Wheel bug

 This insect is a species of assassin bug, which is an extremely important friend of gardeners.
 The wheel bug is named for its impressive armor, which resembles a saw-toothed blade.
 The wheel bug preys on common pests such as Japanese beetles, tent caterpillars, and cabbage worms.
 Its uses its fearsome proboscis to pierce other insects…so you should try to avoid picking one up, as you could get a nasty poke!

 Amazingly, this organism begins its life cycle as white blobs of slime spreading across rotting wood.
 Only a few hours later, it transforms into a completely different form by sprouting tiny tubes covered with chocolate-colored spores.
 Slime molds, like their distant fungi cousins, are crucial links in the chain of decomposition, breaking down dead organisms to create nutrients and new habitat in the ecosystem.